vrepetskyi/cassandra-cinema/README.md

     title TEXT
 );

-CREATE TABLE cinema.reservations (
+CREATE TABLE cinema.reservations_by_user (
-    reservation_id UUID PRIMARY KEY,
+    user_id TEXT,
     screening_id UUID,
-    user_id TEXT,
-    ticket_number INT
+    PRIMARY KEY(user_id, screening_id)
 );

+CREATE TABLE cinema.reservations_by_screening (
+    screening_id UUID PRIMARY KEY,
+    user_id TEXT
+);
 ```

 ## Encountered problems

 The approach to working with a _distributed database_ is highly different from the one with a _relational database_. _Cassandra Query Language_ imposes a lot of restrictions compared to regular _SQL_.
+Used Cassandra's _lightweight batches_ to address _consistency_ problems.